alstn12088/Sym-NCO/README.md

 ## Further Work

-Symmetric learning gives powerful benefit for combinatorial optimization.
-However, I think there is no remaining rooms at DRL.
-Instead, we think imitation learning with sparse data setting can be alterative benchmark for further work.
+Symmetric learning gives powerful benefits for combinatorial optimization.
+However, there are no remaining rooms at DRL.
+Instead, imitation learning with sparse data setting can be an alterative benchmark for further work.
-If you want to make further work of Sym-NCO, please check out [Sym-NCO-IL](https://github.com/alstn12088/Sym-NCO-IL).
+If you want to do further work of Sym-NCO, please check out [Sym-NCO-IL](https://github.com/alstn12088/Sym-NCO-IL).